tchen-research/RandNLA/intro.md

 ### Why this format?

-Academic publishing is stuck using design choices that were made decades or centuries ago and are no longer relevant to the way information is created/consumed today.
+Academic publishing is stuck using design choices that were made decades or centuries ago and are no longer relevant to the way information is created/consumed today 😞.
 In my opinion:
 - Content creating and rendering should be though of as distinct tasks.
 This allows the content to be more easily rendered in a flexible manner (e.g. for different formats, devices, etc.)